medic/medic-docs/installation/public-docker-image-setup.md

 * `docker volume rm medic-data`

 After following the above three commands, you can re-run `docker-compose up` and create a fresh install (no previous data present)

-### Visit your project

-Open a browser to: https://localhost

-You will have to click to through the SSL Security warning.
-Click Advanced -> Continue to site.

 ## Port Conflicts